Three “disclaimers” before sharing one of the most valuable lessons I have learned from whales.

 But Nature makes sense.
 Therefore, the role of post-reproductive females must be so valuable that it “justifies” their using the population’s resources.

-The role of the older females has been acknowledged in science with the convention being that each family group of Killer Whales is named for the eldest female (e.g. the A12s).
-Also, the collective name for a group of Killer Whales is “matriline” which loosely translates into “follow your mother”.
+The role of older, female Killer Whales has been acknowledged in science with the convention being that each family group of Killer Whales is named for the eldest female (e.g. the A12s).
+Also, the collective name for a family of Killer Whales is “matriline” which loosely translates into “follow your mother”.

 Female Killer Whales have taught me that I am not less as I age but rather that there is teaching to be done and leadership to be embraced.